pebal/sgcl/README.md

     Guarantees that atomic pointer operations are always lock-free, enhancing performance in concurrent usage scenarios.

 These features make SGCL a robust and versatile choice for developers seeking to optimize their C++ applications with advanced garbage collection and memory management techniques, all while maintaining high performance and ease of use.
-## Compiling
-The SGCL library requires a compiler with support for C++17.
 ## SGCL pointers
 SGCL introduces three types of smart pointers.